MissouriMRDT/RoveSoSimulator/pages/arm-Implementation.md

   + Rate XYZ; the rate to change x, y and z, for the choice of transformation or rotation.
 If a value is zero, it does not change that axis.
   + Limit; boolean for whether or not to limit the bone.
 Important if something can rotate indefinitely.
   + Min XYZ; minimum values for x, y, and z that the control can be transformed to.
-  + Max XYZ; minimum values for x, y, and z that the control can be transformed to.
+  + Max XYZ; maximum values for x, y, and z that the control can be transformed to.
++ Canera switch was also set up here; it just checks what camera is active, sets the new to active and the original to inactive.
+No complexity for more than 2 cameras (yet)

+Physics
++

-+ Extra Notes;
+Extra Notes;
 + Want to remove a connection between 2 nodes?
 Ctrl-click.

 |++++|++++|-|\_|-|\_|-|\_|-**Construction**-|\_|-|\_|-|\_|++++|++++|
 ## Extra Things
-Add a camera in the blueprint via the Components (left) -> "+ Add" button -> Camera.
-Move it in the heirarchy to be a child of the skeleton mesh.
-Select the camera, and in Details (window) -> Sockets -> Parent Socket use the file-search button to assign the camera to a bone.

 ## Out of Order Changes
 If you alter the original mesh, you can right-click on the mesh in unreal and reimport it.
 May not update things based on it, however.